hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_sandbox.md

 [5:46:56](#zUyOXSNYJ3smDJVq7WkPY_WauTDM_KkNfM-2efUb_nc) <Oldes (@oldes.h:matrix.org)>:
 And `any` returns `none` only when there were no truthy values in the block, so it cannot _break at falsey container_.

-[5:50:38](#ziBRctEASyw89CAsU94eZmcAZiYii5_s0m2R1IzqMQ0) <Oldes (@oldes.h:matrix.org)>:
-And `any` returns `none` only when there were no truthy values in the block, so it cannot _break at falsey container_.

 [7:39:52](#iiwogNeocblq12OHByqSn-ljhV-ZAGYIIuZ6kZhxueU) <hiiamboris>:
-Ì†æÌ¥¶‚Äç‚ôÇÔ∏è This whole notion of changing the language for the sake of getting one function right reminds me of the old joke *'how many persons are needed to change a light bulb near the ceiling?'
+ü§¶‚Äç‚ôÇÔ∏è This whole notion of changing the language for the sake of getting one function right reminds me of the old joke *'how many persons are needed to change a light bulb near the ceiling?'

 [7:40:00](#Vxie4h5V-Mxh_Zn5k4o9iuJSV0ekeDUS1iNyA0ktPFw) <hiiamboris>:
-* Ì†æÌ¥¶‚Äç‚ôÇÔ∏è This whole notion of changing the language for the sake of getting one function right reminds me of the old joke *'how many persons are needed to change a light bulb near the ceiling?'*
+* ü§¶‚Äç‚ôÇÔ∏è This whole notion of changing the language for the sake of getting one function right reminds me of the old joke *'how many persons are needed to change a light bulb near the ceiling?'*

 [9:02:05](#0mTzSBN--c4F2pRIKSmFhzO6_9H2FrGFSTbFF7e3B9A) <Oldes (@oldes.h:matrix.org)>:
 This is my last chance to get you on the right track GiuseppeChillemi (GiuseppeChillemi)